EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: literacy

-What: A collaborative group of elementary interventionists will create a playbook of targeted instructional strategies to provide intervention teachers with evidence-based literacy instructional strategies tailored to individual student needs and aligned with Tier 1 curricular goals that outline specific learning objectives, targeted interventions, and a clear pathway for transition back to Tier 1.
-The team will do this by establishing Professional Learning Communities (PLCs) where intervention teachers and instructional coaches in the Bend LaPine School District collaborate to share best practices and develop effective literacy intervention strategies.
-Alongside instruction strategies, the group will analyze the current Tier 2 system for structures that limit students' access to strong instruction.
-The goal of this working group is to ensure that students move in and out of intervention groups that provide targeted support.
+What: A collaborative group of elementary interventionists created a playbook of targeted instructional strategies to provide intervention teachers with evidence-based literacy instructional strategies tailored to individual student needs and aligned with Tier 1 curricular goals that outline specific learning objectives, targeted interventions, and a clear pathway for transition back to Tier 1.
+The team established Professional Learning Communities (PLCs) where intervention teachers and instructional coaches in the Bend LaPine School District collaborated to share best practices and develop effective literacy intervention strategies.
+Alongside instruction strategies, the group analyzed the current Tier 2 system for structures that limit students' access to strong instruction.
+The goal of this working group was to ensure that students move in and out of intervention groups that provide targeted support.

 Student working math problem